Bhai Gaitonde: Students

 Prominent disciples: Pt.
-Sudhir Sansare, Sunil Jayphalkar, Rashmin Bhagwat, Shubhada Kurve, Abhay Datar, Shreepad Parkhe, Sanjeevani Hasabnis, Pandurang Dehadraya, Kishore Bandhwalkar among others.
+Sudhir Sansare, Sunil Jayphalkar, Rashmin Bhagwat, Shubhada Kurve, Abhay Datar, Gajanan Naik, Shreepad Parkhe, Sanjeevani Hasabnis, Pandurang Dehadraya, Kishore Bandhwalkar among others.

 Besides this, he was also associated with ABGMV and various other universities.
 He has guided numerous students from Graduate (Visharad) to PhD levels.
 Several leading artists of the day have sought his inputs and guidance.

 Awards and accolades

 He received over 40 awards.
 A detailed list with photos is available on his website.
 Some of the noteworthy awards were: